What is Financial Economics?

 Additionally, the concept believes that assets should not be treated according to how they individually perform but on how they interact with each other.
-It is because being able to find the correct combination of such assets can help the investor achieve the highest possible return for a certain level of risk and vice versa.
+This is because being able to find the correct combination of such assets can help the investor achieve the highest possible return for a certain level of risk and vice versa.

 The Capital Asset Pricing Model (CAPM) evaluates the risks and returns that come with a risky asset in order to determine its price.
 Further, it proposes that the risks taken on by investors need to be countered with the appropriate compensation.
 It follows the following formula: